 Helen is passionate about unlocking potential; she is a business mentor and trained coach, with a focus on supporting future leaders.
 She is a leadership team member of Ipsos ‘Women in Ipsos’ a network charged with maximising the potential of women, by inspiring them to reach their full potential.
 She has led a corporate school partnership programme and is currently in the throes of creating a Corporate School Responsibility (CSR) initiative, concerned with providing access to education for children – with a focus on girls – who have forcibly been displaced from their homes.

-Helen is married to Nick, they have four daughters, currently all pupils at RMS for Girls, and a fox red labrador.
+Helen is married to Nick, they have four daughters, currently all pupils at RMS, and a fox red labrador.

 Honorary Life President: Keith Carmichael CBE